PratapChamala/Gatling-Java-RESTAPI/README.md

     15. how to feed dynamic values from a CSV file
     16. how to create dynamic data for each request using custom feeders i.e using date, random number, UUID, names ..etc
+    > Modularized
+    > Added wait to scenarios (ex: 20 % of the load and 40% of the load etc)